 After the retreat, I outlined a 3 step process to prepare to find opportunities for accelerated collisions that would work for any professional or entrepreneur.
 You can read more on that here.
 But I share this because we need to move away from free or $25 networking events that we HOPE will be impactful, and start intentionally looking for experiences where accelerated collisions will happen.
 You may have to make a larger investment, but you’ll also receive a much larger reward.

 In nearly every speech I give, end my talk by sharing the importance of becoming relentlessly consistent in order to achieve your goals.
 When it comes to career development – no one is going to care more about your career than you.
 Working in talent acquisition and helping my clients achieve their goals across dozens of industries, I see this more than ever.

 Many professionals stay put because they have a great boss who would appear to have no interest in leaving the company… until they surprise you and leave for a better opportunity and you’re left trying to figure out your own next steps.
 Or professionals stay in dead end jobs because they are afraid of what the “other side” may look like.
 What you need to be afraid of is sitting in the same exact place, day after day, month over month, and year over year complaining about the same workplace environment that doesn’t align with your goals – meanwhile – everyone around you is moving and shaking.

 I hope you enjoyed this post and it’s allowed you to start creating your own career development plan.

-I also want to share that I’m writing a book titled “Next Move, Best Move: Transitioning to a Career You’ll Love” and as part of that, I’ll be sharing a mini workbook to create your own career map in June.
+I also want to share that I’m writing a book titled “Next Move, Best Move: Transitioning to a Career You’ll Love” and as part of that, I’ll be sharing a mini workbook to create your own career map in soon.
 It’s almost done – but if you want advance access to it when it is available – I invite you to subscribe to my newsletter so you’re the first to know.
 You can subscribe here.

 Now, get to work and start working on your own career development plan.